California Carpet Stewardship Bill

 - About CARE Membership

 Specifics about the program can be found in the statute, regulations, and the California Carpet Stewardship Plan.
-Links to these documents can be found on CalRecycle’s website (see links in left column.)
+Links to these documents can be found on CalRecycle’s website.

 A guidance document by CARE to provide best management practices and support for the recycling of post-consumer carpet.
 Actual requirements may vary by jurisdiction; your local code authority will always take precedence over these recommendations.